 We have been waiting for the Infinity Mirror from Kiwico’s Tinker Crate line to show up back in the Kiwico store for a few months!
 I was very happy when I saw it back in stock.
 My second oldest son requested it when we first saw it in the store but then it disappeared.
 I was afraid we would never see it appear again.
+Update: This Tinker Crate is currently not in stock.
+Hopefully, it will be back in stock again soon!

 As usual, everything was neatly packaged.
 The Kiwico Kiwi and Tinker crates are so helpful for homeschooling.
 Since everything needed is right in the box, I don’t have to go and buy anything extra to complete the project.